 There’s an interesting research on a thinking skill called cultural metacognition, which simply means thinking about thinking; in this context, thinking about your cultural assumptions.
 If you can gain awareness of your assumptions, you can build trust and take your team beyond cooperating on a task to true creative collaboration.

 Global Cognizance, Global Insight & Foresight: Develop insight and foresight requires holistic thinking and forecasting capability, without such capabilities, companies can fail to increase value and competitive edge in a global economy.
-The global leaders also need insight about the capabilities and expertise inherent in the talent they have now, more critically, they need the foresight to seek out the potential and capabilities they’ll need for the future development, the well-blended insight, and foresight can drive competitive value and global growth.
+The global leaders also need insight into the capabilities and expertise inherent in the talent they have now, more critically, they need the foresight to seek out the potential and capabilities they’ll need for the future development, the well-blended insight, and foresight can drive competitive value and global growth.
 An authentic global leader is a diplomat with global cognizance:

 - Self-awareness & self-correctness: if you have a combination of self-awareness, awareness of the organizations, and then you have the courage to be able to step into something that’s unfamiliar and outside their comfort zone.

 - A win-win proposition.
 There’s a transparency in a digital era of the twenty-first century, it’s a global ecosystem of stakeholders that is going to determine whether or not your company or your organization can thrive.

 7. From Talent Manager to Global Talent Master to lead Global Mobility